Faculty Insights

 Hot Topics in the Art World

-The Hot Topics series a partnership between Sotheby’s Institute of Art and art-book publishers Lund Humphries, jointly edited by two of Sotheby’s Institutes’ London faculty: Jeffrey Boloten and Juliet Hacking.
+The Hot Topics series is a partnership between Sotheby’s Institute of Art and art-book publishers Lund Humphries, jointly edited by two of Sotheby’s Institutes’ London faculty: Jeffrey Boloten and Juliet Hacking.

 The series has now grown to a total of 15 books, with further titles to be published in 2026.
 Recent publications include: Climate Action in the Art World and Towards the Ethical Art Museum.